mebius37/hello-world2/README.md

 Hi Humans!

 I am here to learn about gitHub!
-Please teach me about your self.
+Please teach me about yourself.
 Thanks.